Need Help Soundproofing Air Vents?

 Of course, a simpler and sloppier variant of this procedure is to flatten the grate and directly stuff it with gypsum.
 After you’ve plastered over the grate, smooth the plaster until it blends in, just like they did in the video.
 Although I’ve seen some individuals use this strategy successfully, I’d much rather do things right the first time.
 However, if you’d prefer get it over with quickly, there is one option.

-A word of caution, though: you’ll only want to do this if the air conditioning is turned off.
+⚠️ Note: you’ll only want to do this if the air conditioning is turned off.
 Condensation will form if the air conditioner is running through the ventilation system.
 In that scenario, you can modify this procedure by utilizing waterproof materials or by placing a waterproof cover over the studs and insulation.

 You can use an acoustic sealant to stop your vent if you want similar results to what you’d get with drywall and gypsum.
 I’m not referring to the kind of acoustic caulk you’d use to seal the cracks around your windows.
 Something like the Great Stuff Big Gap Filler, on the other hand, would be ideal.